SCHOOL OF FONTAINEBLEAU (c.1580)

 By whose estate sold in 2022

-The present work is by an as-yet-unidentified artist working within the so-called 'School of Fontainebleau' (a nomenclature coined by Adam Bartsch), the group of artists associated with decoration of the the Kings of France's lavish countryside retreat to the southeast of Paris, the Palace of Fontainebleau.
+The present work is by an as-yet-unidentified artist working within the so-called 'School of Fontainebleau' (a nomenclature coined by Adam Bartsch), the group of artists associated with decoration of the Kings of France's lavish countryside retreat to the southeast of Paris, the Chateau of Fontainebleau, working in the middle of the sixteenth century.
 The chief proponents of the School were the artists Francesco Primaticcio, Rosso Fiorentino and Niccolo dell'Abate, with a number of other prominent artists recorded as working alongside these enormously influential figures.
 With the three aforementioned artists came the first examples of Mannerist art in France, which were to have an immense impact on the development of Northern Mannerism.
 These artist's reach was furthered by a prolific output of etchings (numbering well over a thousand) associated with the School and its artists, which entered collections throughout Europe, providing radical inspiration to subsequent generations of artists.

-Formerly in the collection of Jack & Diana Baer, this work hung as a centrepiece of one of the sitting room walls in their Kensington home of many years.
+Formerly in the collection of Sir Jack & Diana Baer, this drawing hung as a centrepiece of one of the sitting room walls in their Kensington home of many years.
 It was never exhibited by Hazlitt, Gooden & Fox, and so appears instead to have been something that Jack purchased for himself.
+It is presented - as was almost all of the Baer's collection - in a superb Arnold Wiggins frame.